Where is hot in September

 California offers guaranteed sunshine.
 Stay on Redondo Beach or Santa Monica, cycle through the vineyards of Napa Valley, hang out in stylish Palm Springs or drive the Pacific Coast Highway, one of the world’s most scenic roads.

 Take a fly-drive holiday to soak up the beauty of America’s National Parks including Monument Valley and Yellowstone or take a rafting trip through the Grand Canyon.
 Love the outdoors?
 Go camping in the Rockies or New York and Niagara.

-In the South, you can drive the Blue Ridge Parkway in In North Carolina and relax on 300 miles of beaches, savour the gracious charm of Georgia or tour plantation homes in Louisiana.
+In the South, you can drive the Blue Ridge Parkway in North Carolina, savour the gracious charm of Georgia or tour historic plantation homes in Louisiana.
 Or take an escorted tour of Texas which is almost a country in its own right.
 You’ll see it all, from Southfork Ranch in Dallas to NASA’s home in Houston.